cjbaezilla/Hardhat-Contratos-Rumbo-Hackathon-Avalanche/docs/FUNDRAISING_CAMPAIGN_USER_GUIDE_EN.md

 - **Proportional Influence**: The more you contribute, the more voting power you have in the DAO
 - **Are Transferable**: You can send them to other people, transferring your voting rights
 - **Built for Governance**: The tokens use ERC20Votes standard, designed specifically for DAO governance
+- **Timestamp-Based Voting**: Uses ERC-6372 with timestamp-based checkpoints for precise and reliable governance on Avalanche
 - **Can Be Burned**: If you get a refund, your tokens and voting rights are destroyed

-The tokens are built using multiple Ethereum standards including **ERC20Votes**, which is specifically designed for decentralized governance systems.
-This makes them compatible with various DAO platforms and voting mechanisms.
+The tokens are built using multiple Ethereum standards including **ERC20Votes** and **ERC-6372**, which are specifically designed for decentralized governance systems.
+The implementation uses **timestamp-based voting** rather than block numbers, ensuring precise and predictable governance periods regardless of network conditions.
+This makes them compatible with various DAO platforms and voting mechanisms, with improved reliability on Avalanche and Layer 2 networks.

 ## Security Features